SCIF Nepal – A small orphanage in Kathmandu in needs of donation to survive the covid-19 pandemic.

 Day 1: Pokhara – Kande – Australian Camp – Pothana – Pitam Deurali – Forest Camp

 Here at Kande, we start our Mardi Himal Trek 4 days on day 1 at 9am in the morning.
+It is a 1.5 hours uphill trek from Kande to Australian Camp

 From Pokhara, we drive to Mardi Himal Trek starting point Kande.
 From Kande, we trekked to Australian Camp then to Pothana.